Up to 60% off sofas & mattresses — limited‑time deals.

 How much space do you need to actually use the recline?

-Enough that the pushback motion doesn’t force your knees into a coffee table and doesn’t jam the back into a wall.
-In tight rooms, it works better with a bit of breathing room.
+Enough that the pushback motion does not force your knees into a coffee table or crowd the back into a wall.
+In tighter rooms, even a little extra clearance helps, which is why room planning overlaps with home-theater sofa setup.

 Is Batick leather easy to live with day to day?

 For spills and smudges, yes.
-A quick wipe kept it looking presentable, but you still need to protect it from sharp objects.
+A quick wipe kept it looking presentable in our testing, but sharp objects still need to stay away from the contact areas, and the maintenance basics are the same as any leather sofa.

 Does movement from someone else travel across the sofa?